e271828e/Flight.jl/docs/notes/design/framework_design.md

   values.
 The settled "decoder takes no inputs" property is exactly what makes the derivation well-founded.
 A stage name on the wrong tier (`h_zu` on a continuous component) is a build error in the §13.5 family.
-- **Custom structs as port types** (`contact = GearContact{T}`) are first-class under the existing §9.2 Tier-1 rules: parametric in their real-scalar leaves, constructors inferring `T`, no pinned fields on the continuous path.
-A pinned field wired into the continuous path detonates at the Dual-sweep probe with an `InexactError` naming the offending constructor — the §9.2 CI invariant reached through the declaration layer with no extra machinery.
+- **Custom structs as port types** (`contact = GearContact{Float64}`) are first-class under the existing §9.2 Tier-1 rules: parametric in their real-scalar leaves, constructors inferring the scalar, no pinned fields on the continuous path.
+The leaf walk parametrizes `Real` *type parameters* (recursively); a struct with a hardcoded `Float64` field offers none, so its cell pins and any `Dual`-carrying construction detonates inside the stage with an `InexactError` naming the offending constructor — the §9.2 CI invariant reached through the declaration layer with no extra machinery.

 ### 13.3 Visibility: the contract is the interface

 **Declared in `output_types` = public; declared in `local_types` = private intermediate;
 declared in neither = build error; absent `output_types()` = no outputs** (v0.8 —
-visibility by declaration *site*, the same move as kind-by-declaration-shape and tier-in-signature).
+visibility by declaration *site*, the same move as kind-by-declaration-shape).
 Ports in the contract are connectable, GUI-listed and log-exported. `local_types` entries occupy table cells (they must survive from their computing stage to `f`/guards, and they serve the author's own debug panels via the snapshot, §12.2), but they are non-connectable — a build error, not a discouraged convention — and presentation-filtered by default.
-Publicity is never implicit: even the minimal component writes `output_types(::LowPassFilter, ::Type{T}) where {T} = (x = T,)`, one line, in exchange for "public" always meaning someone wrote it down.
+Publicity is never implicit: even the minimal component writes `output_types(::LowPassFilter) = (x = Float64,)`, one line, in exchange for "public" always meaning someone wrote it down.

 - **Conformance**: a declared port or local must be produced — by exactly one